gchaber/irobot_takehome/README.md

 ### Installing

-First clone the repository
+First clone the repository:
 ```
 cd <install directory>
 git clone https://github.com/gchaber/irobot_takehome ./irobot_takehome
 ```
-No need to create a virtual environment since there are no special requirements
+There is no need to create a virtual environment since there are no special dependencies for this project.

 ### Running

-You can then start the application in the terminal
+To start the application, open the terminal and type:
 ```
 cd <root directory>
 python3 takehome.py